astrasb/Strongyloides_RNAseq_Browser/UI/README/README_Analysis_Methods.md

 2016)](https://www.nature.com/articles/ng.3495).
 Note that the original set list uses specific transcript information, which we discard.
-The R script used to assemble the gene set list for use in this app is publically available as part of this repository (Pre\_processing subfolder &gt; `generateGeneSet.R`).
+The R script used to assemble the gene set list for use in this app is publically available on GitHub (`generateGeneSet.R`).

-For the example pairwise comparisons, the ranked gene list is constructed by rank ordering by LogFC.
+For the example pairwise comparisons, the ranked gene list is constructed by rank ordering by log2FC.
 The GSEA analysis returns a plot of enriched gene families as well as a table containing normalized gene enrichment scores.
 These scores represent the degree to which the elements of the gene set are over-represented at the edges of the ranked